Have you ever wondered why a doctor’s clients are called ‘patients’? Even a more interesting question, why do doctors call their work as ‘practice’?

 Well, one of the reasons is that you can’t become a good doctor without practicing what you learn in textbooks.
 For that matter, any work done under any profession is nothing but practice.
 And that doesn’t exclude investing in the stock market.

-I recently read a brilliant post from John Huber on his investment process.
+I recently read a nice post from John Huber on his investment process.
 Here’s something John wrote that caught my attention –

 …stop trying to read everything under the sun and get out there and actually start investing—start valuing companies, make investments, learn, repeat, etc…Whether you’re playing the piano, hitting a sand wedge, shooting a jump shot, riding a bike, or even driving a car—the way you learned was through repetition.
 The same can be said for valuation.
 Reading books is fine, doing case studies is better, but actually valuing companies and making investments—practicing—is the best way to learn.